andreistefanciprian/jenkins_aws_codebuild/README.md

 The CodeBuild projects are building infrastructure within AWS cloud.

 The pipeline is doing the following:
-- building AWS resources (Codebuild projects) with terraform
+- build AWS resources with terraform (Codebuild projects)
-- parsing yaml file with codebuild projects to be executed (python script)
+- parses yaml file with codebuild projects to be executed (python script)
-- start each of the codebuild projects extracted from yaml file, one by one (python script)
+- starts each of the codebuild projects extracted from yaml file, one by one (python script)

 ## Prerequisites